pulpbill/Kubernetes/README.md

  #### Note:

 I had an issue last week (mid sept.
-2018) where the cluster failed, turns out that, I don't know why (didn't have the time to get into that) I use t2.micro/nano because I'm just doing some tests, and after changing node/master size to t2.small, worked.
+2018) where the cluster failed, I don't know why (didn't have the time to get into that) I use t2.micro/nano because I'm just doing some tests, and after changing node/master size to t2.small, worked.

 5. Create the cluster (it only adds --yes to the previous command (that's why I called it dry run)):
 ```